 Flavor: Match the variety of Champagne to the food you’ll be eating.
 Crisp blanc de blancs are ideal apéritifs.
 Blancs de noirs go well with richer foods.
 Rosés complement meats nicely.

-Ask the expert: In addition to the variety and dryness rating (see “Brut,” right), the area of origin of the Champagne, can greatly influence its flavor profile.
+Ask the expert: In addition to the variety and dryness rating (see “Brut,” below), the area of origin of the Champagne can greatly influence its flavor profile.
 For example, Champagnes from the Côtes des Blancs area have a briny note that’s great with seafood.
 A good sommelier will be able to offer guidance based on those subtleties.

 Chilling: Most champagne is served over-chilled, say our experts.
-To enjoy maximum flavor, place in an ice bucket filled with both water and ice cubes for about half an hour; serve at 51° to 53°.
+To enjoy maximum flavor, place in an ice bucket filled with both water and ice cubes for about half an hour; serve at 51°F to 53°F.

 Opening: Only open a chilled bottle.
 Open the wire guard, loosen the foil around the cork.
 Point the bottle away from people and valuables.
 Holding the cork with your hand, rotate the bottle, slowly easing the cork out until you hear a “pop.”
 Enjoy.

-The label of a vintage Champagne, will display the year of the harvest.
-But non-vintage Champagnes (like this one) will not have a date.
+- DATE OF VINTAGE.
+The label of a vintage Champagne will display the year of the harvest.
+But non-vintage Champagnes will not have a date.

-Leslee Miller, Certified Sommelier of amuseewine.com suggests a variety of irresistible options just right for any occasion or menu
+Leslee Miller, Certified Sommelier of AMUSÉE WINE suggests a variety of irresistible options just right for any occasion or menu.